IsaacG/Advent-of-Code/2023/notes.md

 # Day 03

+## Approach

+The parsing and mapping for this was a bit tricky.
+I used a regex to find all the numbers on each line then used the `match.span()` to find the start and end position of each number.
+This allowed me to find each coordinate with a digit and map those coordinates to the coordinate where each number starts.
+Having a unique coordinate for each number makes it easy to identify unique adjacent numbers.

+This produced three maps:
+* start positions of numbers to the numeric values,
+* digit coordinate to the number's start coordinate, and
+* engine coordinate to symbol.

+Using these three maps made the rest of the exercise relatively simple, once I corrected my off-by-one error.

+## Issue One
-I used regex to find number start/ends then used `x in range(start, end + 1)` ... except the `re.match.span()` already adds +1 to the end so I was extending digits too far by one.
+I used regex to find number start and end position of each number, then used `x in range(start, end + 1)` to map each digit to the number's start coordinate.
+However, the `re.match.span()` already adds +1 to the end so I was extending digits too far by one.
+This managed to work with the example input but not my real input.
 That cost me at least 5 minutes.